-Thank you for choosing the P43T-A2 motherboard.
-This motherboard is a high performance, enhanced function motherboard designed to support the LGA775 socket Intel® Yorkfield/Wolfdale processors for high-end business or personal desktop markets.
+Thank you for choosing the P45T-AD3 motherboard.
+This motherboard is a high performance, enhanced function motherboard designed to support the LGA775 socket Intel® Yorkfield/Wolfdale/CoreTM 2 Extreme processors for high-end business or personal desktop markets.

-The motherboard incorporates the Intel Eaglelake P43 Northbridge (NB) and Intel ICH10 Southbridge (SB) chipsets.
-The Northbridge supports a Front Side Bus (FSB) frequency of 1333/1066/800 MHz using a scalable FSB Vcc\CPU.
-The memory controller supports DDR2 memory DIMM frequencies of 800/667.
-It supports four DDR2 sockets with maximum memory size of 16 GB.
-DDR2 memory bandwidth of 12.8 GB/s in dual-channel symmetric mode assuming DDR2 800 MHz.
-High resolution graphics via one PCI Express x16 slot, intended for Graphics Interface, is fully compliant to the PCI Express Base Specification Revision 2.0.
+The motherboard incorporates the Intel Eaglelake P45 Northbridge (NB) and Intel ICH10R Southbridge (SB) chipsets.
+The Northbridge supports a Front Side Bus (FSB) frequency of 1600(overclocking)/1333/1066 MHz using a scalable FSB Vcc_CPU.
+The memory controller supports DDR3 memory DIMM frequencies of 1600(overclocking)/1333/1066/800.
+It supports four DDR3 sockets with maximum memory size of 8 GB.
+High resolution graphics via two PCI Express x16 slots, intended for Graphics Interface, are fully compliant to the PCI Express Base Specification Revision 2.0.
+It supports the ATI CrossFireXTM Technology that allows you to install GPU graphics cards.

-The ICH10 Southbridge supports two PCI slots which are PCI v2.3 compliant.
-In addition, three PCI Express x1 slots are supported, fully compliant to the PCI Express Base Specification, Revision 1.1.
-It implements an EHCI compliant interface that provides 480 Mb/s bandwidth for twelve USB 2.0 ports (four USB ports and four USB 2.0 headers support additional eight USB ports).
+The ICH10R Southbridge supports two PCI slots which are PCI v2.3 compliant.
+It implements an EHCI compliant interface that provides 480 Mb/s bandwidth for twelve USB 2.0 ports (six USB ports and three USB 2.0 headers support additional six USB ports).
 One onboard IDE connector supports two IDE devices in Ultra ATA 133/100/66/33 mode.
 The Southbridge supports six SATA ports with maximum transfer rate up to 3.0 Gb/s each.
+It supports Intel® Matrix Storage Technology, providing both AHCI and RAID 0, 1, 5 and 10 configuration.

-There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, COM, four USB ports, one LAN port and audio jacks for microphone, line-in and 6-ch line-out.
+There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, one serial port, one ESATA port, six USB ports, one LAN port and audio jacks for microphone, line-in and 8-ch line-out.